huzaifah-cyber/threat-hunt-operation-overreach/README.md

 |---|---|
 | **Answer** | The inbox-rule hunt fails because the forwarding was set with Set-Mailbox, which changes the mailbox forwarding property rather than creating an inbox rule.
 Instead, remove the unauthorized mailbox-level forwarding configuration. |
 | **Time (UTC)** | N/A |

-**Details:** The inbox-rule hunt fails because the forwarding was set with Set-Mailbox, which changes the mailbox forwarding property rather than creating an inbox rule.
-Instead, remove the unauthorized mailbox-level forwarding configuration.

 ---